unoplatform/uno.extensions/doc/Reactive/Reactive.06-in-apps.md

 ```

 ## Commands
-The generated bindable counterpart of a class will automaticlaly re-expose public methods that has 0 or 1 parameter and an optional `CancellationToken` as `ICommand`.
+The generated bindable counterpart of a class will automatically re-expose public methods that have 0 or 1 parameter and an optional `CancellationToken` as `ICommand`.
 The parameter will be fulfilled using the `CommandParameter` property.

 For instance, in your ViewModel: